LaunchCodeEducation/java-web-development/src/chapters/thymeleaf-views/create-template.rst

 Start a Practice Project
 -------------------------

-    Intro text describing how to create the project the students will work on during the videos...
+Open up your ``hello-spring`` project in IntelliJ and code along with the following video:

+    Video goes here...

-Here are couple of items to help get you started.
+After finishing this tutorial, here are couple of items for you to review.

 Template Location
 ^^^^^^^^^^^^^^^^^^